MicrosoftDocs/azure-reference-other/studio-module-reference/load-trained-model.md

 ## Module overview

-This article describes how to use the **Load Trained Model** module in Azure Machine Learning Studio (classic), to load an already trained model for use in an experiment.
+This article describes how to use the **Load Trained Model** module in Machine Learning Studio (classic), to load an already trained model for use in an experiment.

 This module requires an existing trained model.
 Typically, you create and then train the model in a different experiment, and then save the model either to your workspace, or to one of the supported cloud storage options.